Everyone talks about building traffic.

 The CTA “Share with Buffer” is particularly powerful.
 Its intent is to share the article socially, but the actual event prompts the user to sign up for the service.

 The article itself is 2,500+ words.
 That quantity speaks to the value of the content and suggests its high quality.

 When you get to the end of the article, you’re again presented with several CTAs, not counting the social sharing icons:

 If you continue scrolling past the comments, you’ll reach the end of the page.

 Even at the bottom, you’ll see more CTAs:

-The reason I showed you each of those examples is to demonstrate that conversions depend on CTAs.
+The reason we showed you this example is to demonstrate that conversions depend on CTAs.

 Instead of hiding your CTAs or consigning them to a button or two, put them out there—everywhere!

 According to the principle of least effort, users are not going to work hard to respond to your CTA.